HuskyDG/huskydg.github.io/vmos/geektool/README.md

 But you can also free up your phone's internal storage space by moving apps to the SD card as well.
 It's simple to do and takes just a few taps.

-The folder to place files on your devices will be:
+To make this features work, we need to swap a folder from SDCard with a folder in virtual machine.

+The path to folder should be writeable without granting special access to VMOS PRO, in this case GeekTool will choice:

 ***microSD card*** > **Android** > **data** > **data** > **com.vmos.pro** > **files** > **expand**